 He currently performs with his wife, Cassie, as Blue Line Duo.
-They have performed or presented at the Percussive Arts Society (PAS) Colombia Day of Percussion in Armenia, Colombia, Colorado Music Educators Association (CMEA) Conference, the Mars Hill University Guest Artist Percussion Residency, New Western Slope Chamber Music Series (Colorado), Music for a Great Space, and the Greensboro Fringe Festival.
+They have performed or presented at the Percussive Arts Society (PAS) Colombia Day of Percussion in Armenia, Colombia, the College Music Society South Central Regional Conference, Colorado Music Educators Association (CMEA) Conference, the Mars Hill University Guest Artist Percussion Residency, New Western Slope Chamber Music Series (Colorado), Music for a Great Space, and the Greensboro Fringe Festival.

-Active in the Percussive Arts Society, Dr. Bunting currently serves on the World Percussion Committee and is a former member of the Collegiate Committee.
-Additionally, he had an article published on performance anxiety in Percussive Notes and is a reviewer for the New Literature and Recordings section of that publication.
+Active in the Percussive Arts Society, Dr. Bunting currently serves as President of the Arkansas PAS Chapter, is a member of the World Percussion Committee, and is a former member of the Collegiate Committee.
+Also, he had an article published on performance anxiety in Percussive Notes and is a reviewer for the New Literature and Recordings section of that publication.
 In addition to performing at PASIC, he has appeared PAS Days of Percussion in North Carolina, Tennessee, and Ohio.

 Dr. Bunting’s book, Studies in Rosewood, is a collection of ten four-mallet marimba solos that allow students and teachers to develop technique, musicianship, and analysis.
 The book is available from C. Alan Publications.
 Three other works, the world/multiple percussion solo Across the Floor, an arrangement of the Dave Matthews Band song “#41” for solo vibraphone, and a world percussion duet titled Fusão Árabe are published by Bachovich Music Publications.
 He has also composed a piece for world percussion ensemble, collaborated to compose another world percussion duet, and has completed various arrangements for steel band.
 He has been a part of commissioning, premiering, or composing more than twenty works for percussion from composers including Ivan Trevino, Evan Chapman, and Emma O’Halloran.